 Alyce was born in New Orleans and received her Bachelor's Degree in Sociology.
 She worked as a legal secretary/paralegal prior to coming on staff in July of 2006 as Director of Children's Ministries.
 She was ordained as a vocational deacon on December 27, 2008 by Bishop Charles E. Jenkins at Christ Church Cathedral.
 She serves in prison ministry at the Louisiana Correctional Institute for Women in St. Gabriel, LA and is a Court Appointed Special Advocate for children in Jefferson Parish Juvenile Court.
 She also trains and schedules Eucharistic Visitors in our parish.

 Deacon Daniel “Mark” Hudson is a native of Metairie, La. graduated from Tulane University A.B.
 Freeman School of Business with MBA and Southeastern La.
 University with a B.S. in Industrial Management.
 He is married to Debbie and they have one son Daniel J. Hudson, who is married living in Baton Rouge, La. with three children.
-They have a daughter Melinda Marie Hudson who is finishing her undergraduate work at Boston University in Boston.
-She will soon return for graduate school at Tulane University.
+They have a daughter Melinda Marie Hudson living in New Orleans.

 He was ordained at Christ Church Cathedral New Orleans December 7th, 2007 after graduating from the Diocese of Louisiana School of Ministry.
 He served as Vocational Deacon at St. James Episcopal Church in Baton Rouge responsible for Stephen Ministry, nursing home visitation